dholtz/ai-upskilling-task2/README.md

 Flask application with PostgreSQL database integration.
 This project demonstrates deploying two containers (APP and DB) with a web UI to view database tables and records.

+> 📖 **For detailed architecture documentation**, see [ARCHITECTURE.md](docs/ARCHITECTURE.md) - This document explains all critical components, data flow, and how the application functions.

 ## Features

 - ✅ **PostgreSQL Database** - Containerized PostgreSQL 15